-A school employee on approved leave under the federal Family and Medical Leave Act (FMLA) may continue to receive the employer contribution toward SEBB insurance coverage in accordance with the FMLA.
+A school employee on approved leave under the federal Family and Medical Leave Act (FMLA) may continue to receive the employer contribution toward SEBB benefits in accordance with the FMLA.
 The SEBB Organization determines if the school employee is eligible for leave and the duration of the leave under FMLA.
 The school employee must continue to pay the school employee monthly premium contribution and applicable premium surcharge during this period to maintain eligibility.
-If the school employee's monthly premium or applicable premium surcharge remains unpaid for 60 days from the original due date, insurance coverage will be terminated retroactive to the last day of the month for which the monthly premium and applicable premium surcharge was paid.

 If a school employee exhausts the period of leave approved under FMLA, they may continue insurance coverage by self-paying the monthly premium and applicable premium surcharge set by the Health Care Authority (HCA), with no contribution from the SEBB Organization while on approved leave.
-For additional information on continuation coverage, see the section titled "Options for continuing SEBB dental coverage" on page 23.
+For more information on continuation coverage, see the section titled "Options for continuing SEBB medical coverage" on page 23.